 - How does she look?
 It's not just about beauty — make sure the cat appears healthy.
 Look for bright, clear eyes, clean noses and ears, and nice, unmatted fur.
 Listen to the cat's breathing as well.

 - How is she behaving?
-I'd recommend selecting a few to look at close up.
+Select a few cats you have in mind and take a closer look.
 Consider each cat's behavior towards you (e.g., clawing or relaxed), and towards the other cats (e.g., listless or playful).
 It is important to see how this kitty's attitude will fit into your lifestyle, especially related to other pets and small children.

 More tips of your own?
 Share them in comments!